An extended Merton problem with relaxed benchmark tracking: Market Model and Problem Formulation

 At time $t\geq 0$, let $\theta_t^i$ be the amount of wealth that the fund manager allocates in asset $S^i=(S_t^i)_{t\geq 0}$, and let $c_t$ be the non-negative consumption rate.
 The self-financing wealth process under the control $\theta=(\theta_t^1,\ldots,\theta_t^d)_{t\geq 0}^{\top}$ and the control $c=(c_t)_{t\geq 0}$ is given by

 where $V_0^{\theta,c}=\textrm{v}\geq 0$ denotes the initial wealth of the fund manager.

-In the present paper, it is also considered that the fund manager has concern on the relative performance with respect to an external benchmark process.
-The benchmark process $Z=\left(Z_t\right)_{t \geq 0}$ is described by a geometric Brownian motion (GBM) that
+In the present paper, it is considered that the fund manager has concerns on the relative performance with respect to an external benchmark process.
+The benchmark process $Z=\left(Z_t\right)_{t \geq 0}$ is described by the It\^o's diffusion process: